Skip to main content

 • “It's also quite a buggy game, with errors, disconnects, and various problems that require you to restart your game.”

-• “Technical glitches and bugs plague the miners' settlement, affecting the overall stability and smoothness of the gameplay.”
+• “Technical glitches plague the miners' settlement, affecting the overall stability and smoothness of the gameplay.”

-The game's optimization is severely lacking, with users reporting frequent crashes and significant stuttering, particularly on the mobile version.
-The poorly designed structure has led to ongoing performance issues, prompting the developers to maintain an open Discord server for support.
+The game's optimization is severely lacking, with users reporting frequent crashes and significant performance issues, particularly on mobile devices.
+The unoptimized structure has persisted over time, prompting the developers to maintain an open Discord server for ongoing support.

 • “The structure of the game is beyond baffling; the mobile version barely functions without crashing or severely stuttering, and it has been like this forever.”